AP HC suspends gram panchayat poll schedule of SEC | Law-Order

 The Andhra Pradesh High Court onMonday suspended the schedule announced by the State ElectionCommission for conducting elections to gram panchayats in fourphases next month, observing it would hamper the COVID-19vaccination programme.

+Advocate General Sriram Subramaniam told the court thatconduct of gram panchayat elections simultaneous to thecoronavirus vaccination programme would be difficult.

-''The SEC has not objectively considered the view of thegovernment and has approached the subject matter in its owndomain,'' a vacation bench of the high court observed.
+''The SEC has not objectively considered the view of thegovernment and has approached the subject matter in its owndomain,'' the judge observed.

 The court said the gram panchayat elections would hamperthe (coronavirus) vaccination programme and, as such,suspended the SEC orders ''in the interests of public health''.